Personal vs. Legal Paternity DNA Test

 For example, we have done dozens of Thai citizenship cases using the "Personal" test whereby the mother was from Myanmar or Laos, and the alleged father was Thai, which were accepted by the Thai government (indeed, Thai government officials have initiated contact with us to request our services).
 The Thai court and other applications have also accepted our personal test.

 The two tests are exactly the same in the laboratory as regards DNA checking and the DNA data on the DNA report.
 The percent probability of paternity is the exact same.
 There is no difference in quality as regards laboratory testing.

 The cost difference is only because of the extra administrative procedures and formal documentation for the legal chain-of-custody report, whereby the laboratory charges us more for all that.
 There are certain formal requirements which must be followed to get a standard legal chain-of-custody report issued by the laboratory in the USA.

 We usually talk or communicate electronically or by postal mail with the government officials in advance, but sometimes people have just walked into our office and we contacted the government later.
 We recommend that you call and talk with us first before making a decision.

 We have 3 main kinds of test:

-There is a Standard Identification Process (SIP) for putting a full name onto a report, or a Personal Enhanced or Legal Chain of Custody test:
+There is a Standard Identification Process (SIP) for putting a full name onto a DNA Test Report:

 Obviously, these don't apply to an anonymous personal test.
 If just a one word name or alias, then no ID nor photo required.